 It’s important to note that lenders in the State have been moving the interest rate they charge on other loan products over several years.
-The rate charged for different loan products is up to the lender and is normally a percentage above the ECB baseline rate.
+The rate charged for different loan products is up to the lender and is normally a certain percentage above the ECB baseline rate.

 What is an interest rate?